Benefits & Grants for families of children with disabilities

 - Disability Cambridgeshire gives free, confidential and impartial advice to people of all ages in South and East Cambridgeshire, Fenland and Cambridge City on most issues relating to disability via its five-day a week advice line.
 It runs sessions by appointment at Addenbrookes Hospital, Ely CAB and if necessary, at a place of your choice, such as your home.
 It can help with direct payments or funding for care; benefit entitlements including what you can and can’t claim; Attendance Allowance; challenging decisions and appeals to DLA and PIP decisions; and employment.
 Call 01480 839 192, email firstname.lastname@example.org or visit www.disability-cambridgeshire.org.uk

-- Contact A Family‘s benefits advisers can make sure you know about all the different financial help available and give advice on claiming for it.
+- Contact, the UK charity supporting families with disabled children, has benefits advisers can make sure you know about all the different financial help available and give advice on claiming for it.
 Its free helpline 0808 808 3555 (9.30am-5pm, Monday-Friday) can also put you in touch with local advice agencies for one-to-one help, for example form filling and with national condition support groups, who often provide families advice on claiming benefits specific to their child’s condition.
-CAF also has a general benefits sheet that might be helpful.
+Or visit its benefits and tax credits webpage

 - Cambridgeshire County Council’s Welfare Benefits Advice service is based at Ely and offers free support and assistance with claiming disability benefits and other connected benefits for children and young people and adults.
 Tel 01353 612926.